amoxu/Baofeng-UV-5RM-5RH-RE/README.md

 Dumped bootloader was placed at [reverse_engineering/dumped_btldr.bin](reverse_engineering/dumped_btldr.bin)

+#### [2024-02-18 UPDATE]
+After some RE works on the bootlader, I found that SYSTEM BOOTLOADER region(Start from 0x1FFFE400, total 4KB erasable Flash) was used to store the configuration data, this is why the ISP bootmode of AT32F421 doesn't work.

+Dumped SYSTEM BOOTLOADER was placed at [reverse_engineering/dumped_sysbtldr.bin](reverse_engineering/dumped_sysbtldr.bin)

 ### 4).
 Bootloader reverse engineering for Firmware Upgrade Protocol and Encryption details

 After the bootloader had dumped out, the details of the encryption algorithm in the bootloader were studied through Ghidra reverse engineering.